iAmG-r00t/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	- All your code should be in the `main` function.
 	- You can only use `putchar` four times in your code.
 	- You are not allowed to use variable any variable of type `char`.
+10. [Inventing is a combination of brains and materials.
+The more brains you use, the less material you need](./100-print_comb3.c) : A C program that prints all possible different combinations of two digits.
+	- Numbers must be separated by `,`, followed by space.
+	- Two digits must be different.
+	- `01` and `10` are considered the same combination of the two digits `0` and `1`.
+	- Print only the smallest combination of two digits.
+	- Numbers should be printed in ascending order, with two digits.
+	- You can only use the `putchar` function (every other function(`printf`, `puts`, etc ..) is forbidden).
+	- You can only use `putchar` five times maximum in your code.
+	- You are not allowed to use variable any variable of type `char`.
+	- All your code should be in the `main` function.